Max Cunningham: Storylines

-Max first appears as part of the Cunningham family in 1995, as the youngest child and only son.
-His parents were already divorced, as his mother was re-married.
-However Max's life changed, when he received bad news, as he was devastated when Dawn Cunningham had an affair with Jack Osborne leading to their daughter Bethany, being put up for adoption.
-Dawn suffered with leukaemia, which lead to her death.
-One year after Dawn's death, Max's sister, Jude Cunningham got herself in trouble with the police, after stealing a cars along with their father's cousin Benny to pay off her debt.
-Also his other sister, Cindy Cunningham was pregnant, due to a one night stand with Lee Stanley, and gave birth to their daughter Holly, on the day Dawn died.
-But when her father got killed in car accident, Cindy begins a relationship with Sean, but turns to abused along with Holly, causing them and Jude to leave the country.
-Max and OB make up money-making schemes, and create their own single.
+Max first appears as part of the youngest child of Cunningham family in 1995.
+His parents were already divorced, as his mother was remarried.
+Max is devastated when he learns that Dawn Cunningham had an affair with Jack Osborne leading to their daughter Bethany, being put up for adoption.
+Dawn later dies from with leukaemia and the family have several other tragedies over the years Max and his best friend OB, make up money-making schemes, and create their own single.
 The CD became a failure.
 Max starts working at Hollyoaks College.
-Another tragedy hits the family when stepbrother Lewis commits suicide.
-Max decides to make the most of his life, opening a burger van and going on a date with Jodie Nash.
+When his stepbrother Lewis commits suicide, Max decides to make the most of his life, opening a burger van and going on a date with Jodie Nash.
 Max reveals his sensitive side in his affection for Anna Green, helping her during the difficult stages of her pregnancy.
-Max and Anna both admit their feelings to each other and they sleep together in Max's van.
-Anna tells boyfriend Alex Bell about the affair and she moves in with Max and her son Charlie.
-Max finds it difficult staying with Anna as he never really has much time for social life.
+Max and Anna both admit their feelings to each other and they have sex in his van.
+Anna tells her boyfriend Alex Bell about the affair and she moves in with Max and her son Charlie.
+Max finds it difficult staying with Anna as he does not have much time for social life.
 Another tragedy hits Max whilst he, OB, Ben Davies, Kristian Hargreaves, Jamie Nash and Theo Sankofa go potholing.
 The trip results in a rock fall and leaves Theo and Jamie dead.
 After returning home, Max ends his relationship with Anna.